 496 Main St. Islip, NY 631-650-7788

-This airy, attractive counter-service restaurant is one of the few exclusively vegetarian restaurants on Long Island.
-Located in Islip, it features delicious spin-offs of traditional Chinese cuisines.
-Vegans, too, have lots to choose from at this innovative dining spot.Hours: Monday to Saturday, 11 a.m. to 9:30 p.m., Sunday, noon to 9 p.m.
+The airy, attractive place is one of the few exclusively vegetarian restaurants on Long Island.
+Vegans, too, have lots to choose from.
+The rule here is that "chicken" and "beef" are made of soy products and that nothing served contains gluten, MSG or anything that's been genetically modified.
+Very good "chicken" soup and pepper "steak."Hours: Monday to Saturday, 11 a.m. to 9:30 p.m., Sunday, noon to 9 p.m.
 Ambience: Good Service: Good Credit cards: Accepted Accessibility: Wheelchair accessible through rear ramp in parking lot.

 Remember eating pepper steak at your neighborhood Chinese restaurant?
 Ask yourself: Did you really order the dish because of the beef (actually more pot roast than steak) or because of the rich brown sauce laced with bright peppers?
 At the new Vege Favor in Islip, pepper "steak" is a soy-based beef substitute smothered with exactly the kind of sauce and peppers you've been craving.